bcgsc/pori_ipr_client/README.md

 ```
 Where `admin` is your regular user account and `test` is the user account ending in -ipr.
 Ex: jdavies-ipr

+The account is chosen based on what the access environment variable is set to in cypress.json.
+Default is `admin`.

 Assuming the tests are to be run locally, install build dependencies then start a local instance of IPR.
 Run the command `npm run cypress:open` to start Cypress.
 From there, click the spec file you wish to run.